 Joan Miro and Salvador Dali are two Surrealists painters often featured together at auction.
 Can the past price of a Miro painting drive up the current price of a Dali piece?
-We examine the existence and behavior of these “anchoring” cross-effects between prices of related art pieces sold at auction.
-My research generalizes the anchoring model of Beggs & Graddy (2009) in order to study related art pieces.
+We examine the existence and behavior of “anchoring” cross-effects between prices of related art pieces sold at auction.
+Our research generalizes the anchoring model of Beggs & Graddy (2009) – which examines anchoring effects in the context of resales of individual art pieces – in order to study related art pieces.
 We draw upon insights from conversations with art specialists and experts at Sotheby’s, and construct a new dataset of recent auction sales for assorted art (2006-2015).
 We find significant evidence of anchoring cross-effects.
-Our findings are of interest to art researchers, auction house specialists, and those who wish to understand where price signals travel in the art auction world.
+Our findings are of interest to art researchers, auction house specialists, and those who wish to understand how price signals travel in the art auction world.